Catholic Contemplative Affiliation

 Weekday Readings

-The Third Week of Easter
+The Twenty-ninth Week of the Year

 Monday